Is what I report on this blog “fear-mongering?”

 I disagree with this assertion 100%.

-As Dr. Mark Pokras says in my film, I wish we could create legislation that says “Thou shalt not use Lead in anything, period!”.
-It is 2020; today we have alternatives for every application in which Lead was previously used.
-Uses like Lead in car-batteries are now roughly 100-years-old, and there is no reason we should continue this practice.
-Car batteries absolutely DO poison the planet – the Lead in car batteries in neither unavoidable nor safe.
-While it is oft-cited as the most “recyclable” source of Lead (and I understand the Lead mining industry considers the recoverability/reusability of the Lead in car batteries to be a problem that needs to be addressed!) it is not ultimately a necessary use of Lead — and there are still grave environmental implications with the use of Lead in this way.
+As Dr. Mark Pokras says in my film, I wish we could create legislation that says “Thou shalt not use Lead in anything, period!”
+It is 2020.
+Today, we have alternatives for every application in which Lead was previously used.
+Uses like Lead in car batteries are now roughly 100 years old, and there is no reason we should continue this practice.
+Car batteries absolutely DO poison the planet — the Lead in car batteries is neither unavoidable nor safe.
+While it is oft-cited as the most “recyclable” source of Lead (and I understand the Lead mining industry considers the recoverability/reusability of the Lead in car batteries to be a problem that needs to be addressed!) it is not ultimately a necessary use of Lead and there are still grave environmental implications with the use of Lead in this way.

-In the meantime, (to those who are dismissing / mischaracterizing my work – as “fear-mongering”), please stop trying to invalidate the work of honest, hard-working advocates simply trying to inform families so they can make intelligent choices for their families – choices not based on double-speak and marketing language provided by manufactures, but choices based on data and facts and numbers.
+In the meantime, (to those who are dismissing/mischaracterizing my work as “fear-mongering”), please stop trying to invalidate the work of honest, hard-working advocates simply trying to inform families so they can make intelligent choices for their families — choices not based on double-speak and marketing language provided by manufactures, but on data and facts and numbers.

-Just because the longterm human implications of something has not yet been well-studied — like what happens to someone’s body if they “only drink out of Leaded crystal every now and then”, or if they drink “really quickly when they do” [two actual “objections” to my recommendation to avoid ever drinking from Leaded crystal] — why would you risk putting one of the most neurotoxic substances known to man up against your lips – when you can buy a Lead-free alternative for one dollar?! *
+Just because the long-term human implications of something have not yet been well-studied — like what happens to someone’s body if they “only drink out of Leaded crystal every now and then,” or if they drink “really quickly when they do” (two actual “objections” to my recommendation of avoiding ever drinking from Leaded crystal) — why would you risk putting one of the most neurotoxic substances known to man up against your lips when you can buy a Lead-free alternative for one dollar?! *

 Thank you for reading.

-*[Here’s an example of a wine glass on Amazon for about $2.50 per glass.
-While I have not tested this exact glass, it is advertised as Lead-free (link)- but check out any dollar store or Walgreens or similar for a $1 per glass version! ]
+*Here’s an example of a wine glass on Amazon for about $2.50 per glass.
+While I have not tested this exact glass, it is advertised as Lead-free.
+Check out any Dollar Store, Walgreens, or similar shop for a $1 per glass version!

 Amazon links are affiliate links.
 If you purchase something after clicking on one of my links I may receive a small percentage of what you spend at no extra cost to you.